Food and Beverage Manufacturing

-Agricultural Resources: The combination of rich, fertile land with access to 7% of the world's fresh water supply gives the Rochester Region an incredible supply of fresh fruit, vegetables, and wine.
-We are #1 in New York State in sales of all food crops, milk and other animal products. (course: U.S. Bureau of Economic Analysis)
+Agricultural Resources: The combination of rich, fertile land with access to an unlimited supply of fresh water gives the Greater Rochester, NY region an incredible supply of fresh fruit, vegetables, and wine.
+We are #1 in New York State in sales of all food crops, milk and other animal products. (source: U.S. Bureau of Economic Analysis)

 Access to Fresh Water: Our region has millions of gallons per day in excess water capacity at rates well below the national average.
 Companies do not face water rationing or water rights fees.
 Monroe County Water Authority has 12 million gallons a day of excess water capacity.

-Dairy Supply: New York is the third largest milk producing state in the U.S. The Rochester Region is the largest milk producing region in New York.
+Dairy Supply: New York is the third largest milk producing state in the U.S. The Greater Rochester, NY region is the largest milk producing region in New York.
 This abundant milk supply was one of the reasons HP Hood chose to expand in our region.

 Proximity to Major Markets: Rochester is conveniently located within 500 miles of one-third of the U.S. and Canadian population.
 This puts us close to major markets without major market costs.
 We are near Interstate 90, which provides easy highway access and distribution of goods.
 In addition, commercial rail service is available through three Class 1 carriers: CSX, Norfolk Southern and Canadian Pacific.
 The routes handle up to 60 trains per day.

-Shovel Ready Sites: Shovel ready sites with solid infrastructure and low-cost supply of water and wastewater capacity.
+Market Ready Sites: Market ready sites with solid infrastructure and low-cost supply of water and wastewater capacity.

-Skilled Workforce: The region has more than 6,800 employed in the food manufacturing sector and 600 in the beverage sector. (source: Bureau of Labor Statistics; Quarterly Census of Employment and Wages, 2017).
+Skilled Workforce: The region has more than 9,000 employed in the food and beverage manufacturing sectors. (source: NYS Dept. of Labor analysis of Quarterly Census Employment and Wages annual average for 2018)

-Major Corporations: There are more than 100 food and beverage manufacturing companies in the Greater Rochester, NY region including companies.
+Major Corporations: There are more than 250 food and beverage manufacturing companies in the Greater Rochester, NY region.